Onni97/abletonlink-node-addon/README.md

 ## Examples
+There are 2 simple examples in the ```example``` directory.

-To see another usage example you can go [here](https://github.com/Onni97/AbletonLinkOnNodeServer).
+To see an example of web application using this addon you can go [here](https://github.com/Onni97/AbletonLinkOnNodeServer).

 ## License